 They also have to make client interactions feel personable, and not informal and rote.

-Moreover, they often have to deal with irate customers, discounts and feature requests they cannot fulfill, as well as queries they don’t have an answer to.
+Moreover, they often have to deal with irate customers, discounts and feature requests they cannot fulfil, as well as queries they don’t have an answer to.

 Customer reps clearly have a lot to do.
 It would make sense to first figure out what they need.

-1. What are the requirements (and goals) of your team?
+1. Understand are the requirements (and goals) of your team